Last Updated on by Mitch Rezman

 Waiting for your response,

 “Correlation does not imply causation” is a phrase used in science and statistics to emphasize that a correlation between two variables does not necessarily imply that one causes the other.
-Unless you have all of the birds tested for a full blood panel workup, you really have no basis for your diagnosis.
+Unless you have all the birds tested for a full blood panel workup, you have no basis for your diagnosis.
 Also the calcium deficiencies thing?
 Where are you getting your data?

 Calcium deficiencies will typically present themselves in female birds while brooding or in actual egg-laying mode.
 It’s not a major concern for male birds.
 Cuttlebone is highly overrated and misunderstood for that very reason.